TheAlgorithms/Julia/CONTRIBUTING.md

 ### Writing the Julian way

 Although there is no systematic way to write Julia, some aspects of the language contribute to its popularity.
-As such, we invite our contributors to write and possibly write their contribution in an easy-to-read fashion.
-Example of existing algorithm within this repository and many others, starting with the julialang repository itself contains plethora of examples.
+As such, we invite our contributors to write and possibly write their contributions in an easy-to-read fashion.
+Examples of the existing algorithms within this repository and many others, starting with the Julia language repository itself contains a plethora of examples.

 Some emblematic features of the languages follow.

 ##### Multiple dispatch

-One key feature of Julia is that it is possible to dispatch a function to different methods according to its signature, the number, and the type of its arguments.
+One key feature of Julia is that it is possible to dispatch a function to different methods according to its signature, the number, and the type of its arguments.\

-Assume we want to right two versions of the `best_algo_ever` for floats and integer.
-One could create two functions `best_algo_ever_float` and `best_algo_ever_int`, or, preferably use multiple dispatch.
+Assume we want to write two versions of the `best_algo_ever` for floats and integers.
+One could create two functions: `best_algo_ever_float` and `best_algo_ever_int`, or, preferably use multiple dispatches.

 ```julia
 best_algo_ever(x::F) where {F <: AbstractFloat} = println("Best float ever: $x")